 Large yellow underwing description

 As far as moths go, large yellow underwings are sturdy.
 They have some heft to them.
-While my specimen was very brown, other members of this family can range from light brown to nearly black.
+While many specimens are brown, other members of this family can range from tan to nearly black.
 Like other moths, they rest with their wings held flat, in tabletop fashion, over the body.
 [Butterflies tend to hold their wings upright when at rest.]
 Large yellow underwings have a wingspan of 2” to 2-1/2” across.

 The larvae start as tiny gray caterpillars but grow to 2” long.
 They can be green or gray-brown, with darkened heads.
 Brown cutworms have bands of gray or brown that run the length of the caterpillar.
 When disturbed, they curl up into a C-shape.